trendmicro/tlsh/README.md

 the byte stream should have a sufficient amount of complexity.
 For example, a byte stream of identical bytes will not generate a hash value.

-## TLSH 4.x.x	- adding version identifier to the digest
+## What's New in TLSH 4.x.x
 26/March/2020
+- adding version identifier to the digest
+- added output options (-o)
+- added json object output (-ojson)
+- added null digest (TNULL)

 TLSH has gained some traction.
 It has been included in STIX 2.1 and been ported to a number of langauges.

 We are adding a version identifier ("T1") to the start of the digest so that we can